backube/volsync/docs/usage/rsync/database_example.rst

 A LoadBalancer Service is created by VolSync which will be used by the ReplicationSource to connect to the destination.
-Record the service IP address as it will be used in the ReplicationSource configuration.
+Record the service IP address as it will be used in the ReplicationSource configuration. :ref:`(More information on LoadBalancer vs ClusterIP) <RsyncServiceExplanation>`

 .. code:: console